 What is a galette?

 A galette (or crostata, as it's known in Italy) is a free-form pastry that's typically layered with a fruit filling.
 From the buttery crust to the sugar-sweetened fruit in the center, its elements are *very* similar to pie, but composed in a much more casual manner.
-Other ingredients are often introduced, like a cream cheese filling or, in this case, an almond one.
+Other ingredients are often introduced, as in the case of a cream cheese-filled galette or, in this context, an almond one.
 The beauty of a galette is that once you know how to make the dough, it's easy to fill it with whatever flavors you'd like - classic pie flavors like strawberry rhubarb work especially well!
 And because galette dough is typically much more forgiving than pie crust, rolled directly over the parchment on which it bakes, and intended to appear rustic, galettes are generally low-maintenance to make.
 In short, they're perfect for an everyday summer dessert!

 Tips for making galette dough